arieivs/42/1_born2beroot/README.md

 That's the tricky part.
 And that's on you.

-Some guidance: inside your VM running in Linux and when looking at your VM's settings at VirtualBox, GB/MB is actually GiB/MiB.
+Some guidance: inside your VM running in Linux and when looking at your VM's settings on VirtualBox, GB/MB is actually GiB/MiB.
 When you're creating your VM and defining partitions sizes, it's GB/MB.

 <br />